Advice for Home Gardeners from the Help Desk of the

 UC Master Gardener Program of Contra Costa County

-We hope that this information is helpful.
-You're welcome to contact us again if you have other questions.
+We hope you find this information helpful for dealing with your new neighbor.
+Please contact us again if you have more questions.

-Help Desk of the UC Master Gardener Program of Contra Costa County (TKL)
+Help Desk of the UC Master Program of Contra Costa County

-Note: UC Master Gardeners Program of Contra Costa's Help Desk is available almost year-round to answer your gardening questions.
+Notes: Contra Costa MG's Help Desk is available almost year-round to answer your gardening questions.
 Except for a few holidays (e.g., last 2 weeks December), we're open every week, Monday through Thursday for walk-ins from 9:00 am to Noon at 2380 Bisso Lane, Concord, CA 94520.
 We can also be reached via telephone: (925) 608-6683, email: email@example.com, or on the web at http://ccmg.ucanr.edu/Ask_Us/.
-MGCC Blogs can be found at http://ccmg.ucanr.edu/HortCoCo/ You can also subscribe to the Blog.
+MGCC Blogs can be found at http://ccmg.edu/HortCoCo/ You can also subscribe to the Biog.